audynalia/Detection-JKT48-member-face/README.md

 # Detection-JKT48-member-face

-This repo contain my project documentation.
-Result for this project, all mAP50 is 94,5%.
+This repository contain my personal project documentation about JKT48 members face recognition with YOLOv8 Object Detection.
+The general purpose of this project is to introduce JKT48 members to the public who can be known through facial recognition.
+For now, the accuracy with three members are 94,5%.
+The members that will be detected will increase over time, so keep an eye on this repo yah hehe^^

 ### List of member:
 1. Fiony